Nursing home: World War II

+21st century

-Today, nursing homes are varied.
+In the 21st century, nursing homes are varied.
 Some nursing homes still resemble a hospital while others look more like a home.
 Nursing home residents can pay for their care out of pocket or with government assistance.
-In the U.S., others may receive Medicare for a short time, while in other countries, public assistance may be available, and some may use long-term insurance plans.
-Across the spectrum, most nursing homes in the U.S. will accept Medicaid as a source of payment.
+In the US, others may receive Medicare for a short time, while in other countries, public assistance may be available, and some may use long-term insurance plans.
+Across the spectrum, most nursing homes in the US will accept Medicaid as a source of payment.